GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Generalized framework for agglomerative clustering of signed graphs

+Our main contribution is a generalized agglomerative algorithm for signed graph partitioning (GASP) that generalizes hierarchical clustering (HC) to signed graphs.
+The framework, defined in the following, encompasses several known and new agglomerative algorithms on display in Table \ref{tab:linkage-criteria}, which are differentiated by the linkage criterion employed, similarly to HC.

 In Algorithm \ref{main_alg}, we provide simplified pseudo-code for the proposed \algname{} algorithm. \algname{} implements a bottom-up approach that starts by assigning each node to its own cluster and then iteratively merges pairs of adjacent clusters.
-The algorithm has two variants.
-The first one, with \texttt{addCannotLinkConstraints=False}, starts by merging clusters with the strongest attractive interaction and stops once the remaining clusters share only mutual repulsive interactions (see iterations on toy graphs in block 4 of Fig. \hyperref[fig:intro_figure]{\ref*{fig:intro_figure}}).
-After each merging iteration, the interaction between the merged cluster and its neighbors is updated according to one of the linkage criteria $\interact(S_u, S_v)$ listed in Table \ref{tab:linkage-criteria}.
+The algorithm proceeds in three phases.

-In the second variant, when \texttt{addCannotLinkConstraints=True}, Algorithm \ref{main_alg} also introduces \emph{cannot-link constraints}, which represent mutual exclusion relationships between pairs of nodes that cannot be associated with the same cluster in the final clustering.
-This variant selects the pair of clusters with the highest absolute interaction $|\interact(S_u, S_v)|$, so that the most attractive and the most repulsive pairs are analyzed first (see example in Fig. \ref{subfig:with_constraints}).
-If the interaction is repulsive, then the two clusters are constrained and its members can never merge in subsequent steps.
+In phase one, \algname{} selects the pair of clusters with the highest absolute interaction $|\interact(S \cup S')|$, so that the most attractive and the most repulsive pairs are analyzed first.
+If the interaction is repulsive and the algorithm option \emph{addCannotLinkConstraints} is \texttt{True}, then the two clusters are constrained so that their members can never merge in subsequent steps of phase one.
 If the interaction is attractive, then the clusters are merged, provided that they were not previously constrained.
-The algorithm terminates when all the remaining clusters are constrained.

-In Appendix \ref{sec:detailed_impl}, we comment on the algorithm's computational complexity $\mathcal{O}(N^2 \log N)$ and present our implementation given by the edge contraction Algorithm \ref{detailed_alg} based on a priority queue.
+After each merge, the interaction between the merged cluster and its neighbors is updated according to one of the linkage criteria $\interact(S \cup S')$ listed in Table \ref{tab:linkage-criteria}.
+Phase one terminates when all the remaining clusters are either constrained or share repulsive interactions.
+Note that, on unsigned graphs, in phase one all nodes are merged into a single cluster and \algname{} is then equivalent to a standard hierarchical clustering algorithm.

+Phase two: Now that the clusters have grown in size, the algorithm removes the constraints previously introduced in phase one and merges all the clusters that still share an attractive interaction, merging the most attractive one first\footnote{Note that in the version of \algname{} without \emph{cannotLinkConstraints}, nothing happens in phase two because all remaining interactions are repulsive.}.
+The final clustering $\Pi^*$ returned by \algname{} is found at the end of phase two and it is then composed of clusters sharing only mutual repulsive interactions.

+Finally, in phase three, the algorithm keeps merging all clusters until only a single one is left and then returns the hierarchical tree $T^*$ representing the full sequence of merging steps.
+The algorithm was implemented using a standard HC implementation with computational complexity $\mathcal{O}(N^2 \log N)$ (details left in Appendix \ifappendix \ref{sec:detailed_impl}). \else A6.1). \fi